CSI-SCT-SB/MarkItDown/README.md

 - Emojis can be altered.
 - No change to logo and it's positioning in header.
 - Total contributors accross all repositories.
-- Add our LinkedIn profile with its logo :https://www.linkedin.com/company/csi-sct-sb/?originalSubdomain=in
 - Present [GitHUB handle](https://github.com/CSI-SCT-SB/CSI-SCT-SB) : Use resources from here.
 - You can add images and any other necessory files in respective folders.
 - You can add many more parameters under performance section based on your skills.